Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

 \begin{theorem} Assume that for every partitioned permutation $(\V,\pi)$ the limit

 exists and is finite.
 Then

-where $\gamma$ is given by \eqref{eq:gamma}. \end{theorem} \begin{proof} This is a special case of Equation (35) from the paper \cite{HigherOrderFreeness3}.
+where $\gamma$ is given by \eqref{eq:gamma}. \end{theorem} \begin{proof} This is a special case of \cite[Equation (35)]{HigherOrderFreeness3}.
 The only difficulty is that the paper \cite{HigherOrderFreeness3} deals with random matrices with commuting entries.
-So one has to revisit the original proof in order to ensure that it applies to the non-commutative situation.
+Therefore one has to revisit the original proof in order to ensure that it applies to the non-commutative situation.
 This is indeed the case thanks to Theorem \ref{theo:moments-of-unitary}.